-Within two workdays of the after-action review team's submission of its determination, the facility administrator shall report with the details and findings of appropriate or inappropriate use of force, by memorandum, to the Field Office Director and whether he/she concurs with the finding.
-Included in the report shall be consideration of the following: whether proper reporting procedures were followed; in the event of five point restraints, whether checks were made and logged at the appropriate times; and whether appropriate medical care was provided once the situation was under control.
+Within two working days of the After-Action Review Team's submission of its determination, the facility administrator shall report with the details and findings of appropriate or inappropriate use of force, by memorandum, to the Field Office Director and whether he or she concurs with the finding.
+Included in the report will be consideration of the following: Whether proper reporting procedures were followed; in the event of five point restraints, whether checks were made and logged at the appropriate times; whether appropriate medical care was provided once the situation was under control.

-6. Further Investigation
+5. Further Investigation

-The review team's investigative report will be forwarded to the Field Office Director for review.
-The Field Office Director will determine whether the incident shall be referred to the Office of Professional Responsibility, the Department of Homeland Security, Office of the Inspector General or the Federal Bureau of Investigation.
+The review team shall determine whether the incident requires further investigation and whether the incident should be referred to the Office of Professional Responsibility, the Department of Homeland Security Office of the Inspector General, or the Federal Bureau of Investigation.